Frequently Asked Questions

 The honours system recognises people of outstanding merit, and those who have committed themselves to service to the nation and to their communities.
 You can submit a nomination at any time.
 Find out more about the honours process and how you can nominate someone for an award on DirectGov: Honours, awards and medals.

-How can I apply, or nominate an organisation, for a Queen's Award?
+How can I apply, or nominate an organisation, for a King's Award?

-The Queen’s Award for Voluntary Service is awarded for outstanding achievement by groups who regularly volunteer their own time to enhance and improve the lives of others.
-To nominate a group or find out more visit the The Queen’s Award for Voluntary Service website.
+The King’s Award for Voluntary Service is awarded for outstanding achievement by groups who regularly volunteer their own time to enhance and improve the lives of others.
+To nominate a group or find out more visit the The King’s Award for Voluntary Service website.

-The Queen’s Award for Enterprise are the UK’s top awards for business performance.
+The King’s Award for Enterprise are the UK’s top awards for business performance.
 They are presented in the following categories:

 - international trade